Requirements for approved training and equipment

 Treatment of stumps against root rot (online) | 4 hours | – | 2L |

-If you use plant protection products both out of doors and in and around greenhouses
+If you use plant protection products both outdoors and in and around greenhouses

-If you use plant protection protections for treatment of stumps against root rot
+If you use plant protection protections for treatment of tree stumps against root rot

 If you already have approval for outdoor use, you do not need to undergo training for treatment of stumps against root rot.
 The training you have is sufficient to be permitted to treat stumps.
 If you do not have approval for outdoor use, you need to undergo an e-training course on root rot and to obtain approval for the specific use.
 You can register for the course via the course catalogue.